fbpx

 mjf2024 Piano Trail

-You can check out this year’s winning entry in the mjf 2024 Piano Trail from up and coming pianist and rapper, Ainsley Vanzyl below:
+You can check out last year’s winning entry in the mjf 2024 Piano Trail from up and coming pianist and rapper, Ainsley Vanzyl below:

 ” I had such an awesome time during the piano trail, I love doing improv in front of an audience and it was so fun to explore Manchester one piano at a time!” – 2024 Winner, Ainsley Vanzyl